Class Action Notice for monday.com Shareholders

 Source: Globenewswire

-- Class Action Notice: Rosen Law Firm reminds investors who purchased monday.com (NASDAQ: MNDY) common stock between September 17, 2025, and February 6, 2026, to apply as lead plaintiffs by May 11, 2026, to potentially receive compensation without any out-of-pocket costs.
+- Class Action Initiation: Rosen Law Firm reminds investors who purchased monday.com (NASDAQ: MNDY) common stock between September 17, 2025, and February 6, 2026, that they must apply to be lead plaintiff by May 11, 2026, or risk losing representation in the class action.

-- Lawsuit Background: The lawsuit alleges that monday.com made false or misleading statements regarding its revenue growth outlook, particularly concerning decelerating growth, reduced expansion momentum, and extended sales cycles, which resulted in investor losses when the truth emerged.
+- Lawsuit Context: The lawsuit alleges that monday.com made false or misleading statements regarding its revenue growth outlook, particularly concerning decelerating growth and extended sales cycles, which may have caused investor losses when the truth emerged, indicating a crisis of trust in the company.

 Trade with 70% Backtested Accuracy